billy-4md/AngiosQuant/README.md

 ## Getting Started
 To get started with PopSeg, navigate to the `Settings` tab and configure the necessary settings.
 Create a new project in the `Project` tab and upload your images.
 Depending on your settings, you may need to set control points manually in the images for accurate processing.

-## Semi-Automatic Mode Instructions
-For projects running in semi-automatic mode, follow these steps to set control points:
-1. Select your project and open the images.
-2. Go to "Set Control Points" in the top navigation bar.
-3. Switch to 2D view by clicking the cube icon on the bottom left of the interface.
-4. Add points by clicking on the image with the "+" icon.
-5. Save the points by pressing "s" on your keyboard; a confirmation message will appear.

 ## Output
 The tool can generate images and Excel files depending on the selected options:
 - Open images in the Napari viewer or view Excel files directly from the project page.

-## Additional Help
-For more detailed information and troubleshooting, refer to our [GitHub wiki](https://github.com/YourGitHubUsername/PopSeg/wiki) or issues section.

-Thank you for choosing PopSeg for your image analysis needs!